growilabs/growi-docs/docs/en/admin-guide/admin-cookbook/mongodb-backup.md

       weseek/mongodb-awesome-backup restore
     ```
 <!-- textlint-disable weseek/sentence-length -->
-2. The command restores the specified file \(`backup-YYYYMMdd.tar.bz2` in the example above \) in the S3 Bucket.
+2. The command restores the specified file \(`backup-YYYYMMdd.tar.bz2` in the example above \) in the S3 bucket.
 <!-- textlint-enable weseek/sentence-length -->
 3. Restart GROWI.